jscrane/Interrupted/README.md

   when not needed in the current state.

 Notes:
-* This library is not entirely compatible with the Arduino IDE, it requires [uC-Makefile](https://github.com/jscrane/uC-Makefile) to build sketches.
-(If you copy the source files for your desired processor into the same place as the headers, the Arduino IDE should be able to figure it out, you just won't be able to support multiple processor architectures.)
+* The master branch of this library is not compatible with the Arduino IDE, it requires [uC-Makefile](https://github.com/jscrane/uC-Makefile) to build sketches.
+* Please check out the rev.2.1 branch to build with the Arduino IDE, it conforms to the format described [here](https://github.com/arduino/Arduino/wiki/Arduino-IDE-1.5:-Library-specification).
 * The ATtiny parts of this require a new version of [attiny](https://github.com/jscrane/attiny) which is based on damellis's [attiny branch](https://github.com/damellis/attiny/tree/ide-1.6.x) for Arduino 1.6.

 See [blog articles](http://programmablehardware.blogspot.ie/search/label/interrupted).